kigster/register/README.md

 ## Usage

+You need to create a module for each individual "store" — behind the scenes `Register` uses ruby `Hash`, but protects any write access to it using a local mutex to ensure thread-safety.

 ### Creating a Register

-To create a register module, just include `Register` in any ruby module:
+To create a register module, just include `Register` in any of your custom ruby modules:

 ```ruby
 require 'register'